Tour description

 enlightened Duration: 10 days / 9 nights

-angel Type of tour: individual, calculation for 2 (2-4 people), for Solo (1 person) +50%
+angel Type of tour: private, calculated for 2-4 people, for Solo (1 person) +50%

-Departure to the mountaineering camp Artuch / Penjikent (from Dushanbe-218 km, (4.5 h. drive), however from the border - Samarkand-85 km, 2 h. drive).
+Until 10:00 – We will pick you up from Dushanbe (or Samarkand) and take you on a scenic drive to Zimtud (from Dushanbe-218 km, (4.5 h. drive), however from the border - Samarkand-85 km, 2 h. drive).

-• Artuch – Kulikalon Lakes
+Artuch – Kulikalon Lake (trekking)

 Distance - 8 km, 800 m of climb.